 - The system should collect relevant, actionable, and timely information

 - The capability to harness humongous volumes of data in a short span

 - Data governance needs to be followed from day one

-5. Human intelligence
+5. Human Intelligence

-Even though the technology is taking over and automating vital processes in organizations.
+Even though technology is taking over and automating vital processes in organizations.
 CIOs should consider human expertise to optimize their technology infrastructure.
-It is always considered that humans equipped with better machines can be more effective than considering machine intelligence to monitors machine performance.
+It is always considered that humans equipped with better machines can be more effective than considering machine intelligence to monitor machine performance.
 Building agile IT talent pools can mitigate the limitations of employees who are incapable of delivering current and future IT needs.
 Strategically utilizing the available human resources and their intelligence can support new business opportunities.

 Gartner predicts that 25% of traditional large enterprise CIOs will be held accountable for digital operational results, effectively becoming “COO by proxy” by 2024.
-And CIOs starting on this journey should wonder how they can make this transition effective not only for the company but also for their people, and how they can resolve not a maximum number of pitfalls, but the challenges that can drive optimal difference.
+And CIOs starting on this journey should wonder how they can make this transition effective not only for the company but also for their people, and how they can resolve not the maximum number of pitfalls, but the challenges that can drive optimal difference.
 And all these can simply be achieved by avoiding making the wrong data decisions.